nik-kita/_deprecated_nik-kita.github.io/README.md

     <li class="wrap">
         <h4>Bull Queue</h4>
         <p class="no-show">
+Sometimes I worked with tasks where were media uploading or processing.
+Almost all of them need solutions where we should avoid scenarios when our server working with many heavy jobs at once, such situations are very dangerous.
+So queues will be very helpful.
         </p>
     </li>
     <li class="wrap">
         <h4>RxJS</h4>
         <p class="no-show">
+I have core understanding and some experience.
         </p>
     </li>
         <li class="wrap">
         <h4>Puppeteer</h4>
         <p class="no-show">
+I have a lot of experience in automatization browser tasks, writing UI tests and grabbers.
+Because I had worked as QA automation at the begging of my career.
         </p>
     </li>
         <li class="wrap">
         <h4>Telegraf</h4>
         <p class="no-show">
+I have some experience with this technology (Telegram API in general) and that's all.
+However I saw that it's absolutely straightforward and very consistent with node specifics.
         </p>
     </li>
     <li class="wrap">
         <h4>MongoDB</h4>
         <p class="no-show">
+This is my favorite database.
+It's very pleasure working on projects with it.
+However I think on mega projects it should be better to use `PostgreSQL`.
         </p>
     </li>
     <li class="wrap">
         <h4>PostgreSQL</h4>
         <p class="no-show">
+I always try to improve my skills in database architecture, SQL query building etc. Because this sphere is so important and wide.
         </p>
     </li>
     <li class="wrap">
         <h4>Redis</h4>
         <p class="no-show">
+I think this is one of the standard for managing, caching, streaming, messaging data in real-time applications, with high-loading etc. Now Im improving my skills in deeper usage `raw` redis, not only common commands or through some SDK as redis.io.
         </p>
     </li>
     <li class="wrap">
         <h4>GraphQL</h4>
         <p class="no-show">
+I have a lot of experience with working on projects with GraphQL, especially with Apollo.
+I think there are a lot of projects, that should use GraphQL API instead of REST http, however very often not all developers have enough level with it.
         </p>
     </li>
 </ul>